How does beard transplant work?

 The first 3 days, you should be very keen on your facial movements when you eat and talk.
 Limit the expressions while talking.
 Eat soft foods that do not require so much chewing.
 Sleep facing upwards to prevent brushing over the transplanted grafts.

 How do you wash your face after the beard transplant surgery?

 For the first week, you are required to slightly pat your hand over the transplanted hair with shampoo and water then carefully rinse.
 Do not use very hot water.
 Do not apply too much pressure or rub off the newly transplanted area.

 When can you start shaving after the beard transplant?

 2-3 weeks after the beard transplant is ideal to shave.
 You should make sure that your skin has healed and all scabs have fallen out first before you consider shaving.
 From then on you can keep shaving as usual.
 The transplanted beard will grow normally so you can shave and trim it as you desire.

-What are the risks and side effects of beard transplant?
+What are the risks and side effects of a beard transplant?

 Beard transplant in Turkey

-In Turkey, there are a number of doctors who do beard transplant, however the degree of quality and results depend on the doctors skills.
-Dr. Civas has perfected the art of shaping and designing natural looking beard, mustache and sideburns.
+In Turkey, there are a number of doctors who do beard transplant, however, the degree of quality and results depend on the doctor’s skills.
+Dr Civas has perfected the art of shaping and designing natural-looking beard, moustache and sideburns.
 The density, the direction and the careful selection of grafts and how suitable the shape and design suites the patients face are some of the most important aspects that Dr Civas considers when handling the beard transplant.